odt1/SISR/docs/getting-started/installation.md

 3. Create the Steam "marker shortcut"

       - Add SISR as a **non-Steam game**
-      - Set the shortcut’s launch options to `--marker`
+      - Set the shortcut's launch options to `--marker`

 4. Start/Restart SISR.